florimondmanca/www/content/articles/2018/07/a-practical-usage-of-chainmap-in-python.md

 >>> inventory = ChainMap(toys, computers, clothing)
 ```

-This allows us to query the inventory **as if it was a single dictionnary**:
+This allows us to query the inventory **as if it was a single dictionary**:

 ```python
 >>> inventory['Monopoly']
 20
 ```

-As the official docs state, ChainMap supports all the usual dictionnary methods.
+As the official docs state, ChainMap supports all the usual dictionary methods.
 We can use `.get()` to search for items that may not be present, or remove items using `.pop()`.

 ```python
 >>> inventory.get('Mario Bros.')